qdrant/landing_page/qdrant-landing/content/documentation/snapshots.md

 ## Restore snapshot

+There is a difference in recovering snapshots in single-deployment node and distributed deployment mode.

+### Recover in single deployment mode

+Single deployment is simpler, you can recover any collection on the start-up and it will be immediately available in the service.
 Restoring snapshots is done through the Qdrant CLI at startup time.

 The main entry point is the `--snapshot` argument which accepts a list of pairs `<snapshot_file_path>:<target_collection_name>`